• Skip to main content

 For Potatoes

-• 2 lb starchy potatoes cut into ⅛ inch thick slices
+• 2 pounds starchy potatoes (I like Golden), cut into ⅛ inch thick slices

 For Cheesy Sauce